Brandonnorth35/EffortlessIAM/README.md

 You can install the required Python packages using pip:

-pip install Flask SQLAlchemy Flask-Bcrypt pyotp
+pip install flask flask_sqlalchemy flask_bcrypt pyotp logging

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------